Ned Nwoko

 Prince Chinedu Munir Nwoko (born 21 December 1960), popularly known as Ned Nwoko, is a Nigerian lawyer, philanthropist, and politician who serves as the senator representing Delta North senatorial district in the Nigerian Senate.
 He was a member of the House of Representatives between 1999 and 2003 representing Aniocha/Oshimili Federal Constituency, Delta State.
-In January 2020, he undertook a symbolic expedition to Antarctica to flag off a Malaria Eradication Project.
+In January 2020, he undertook a symbolic expedition to Antarctica to flag off a malaria eradication project.

 He was elected to represent the people of Delta North senatorial district in 2023 in the Senate of Nigeria.

 Early life and education

-Prince Chinedu (Ned) Munir Nwoko was born on 21 December 1960 into the Nwoko Royal Family, Idumuje Ugboko Kingdom in Aniocha North Local Government Area.
+Nwoko was born on 21 December 1960 into the Nwoko Royal Family, Idumuje Ugboko Kingdom in Aniocha North Local Government Area.
 He received primary and secondary education in Nigeria.
 He moved on to the United Kingdom, got his first degree in Law and History at the University of Keele, Staffordshire UK.
 He also attended King's College London, where he obtained an LLM in maritime and commercial law.
 Nwoko was subsequently called to the English bar, at Lincoln's Inn.
 He was awarded Honorary Doctorate degree in Letters (D.Litt) by Commonwealth University College, Belize, North America.